IFFR-films in theatres

 Moonlight - in theatres now

 American indie sensation shows the life of a black man as he grows from being the poor child of a single, addicted mother into a tough adult continually wracked with doubt.
 This poetic narration about the exploration of identity, sexuality and bonding is pioneering in its tender portrayal of black masculinity.
 It has already won many prizes.
 Winner Golden Globe for Best Motion Picture - Drama.
 Read more here.
+The maker of this Oscar-nominated film (also the winner of the Warsteiner Publieksprijs 2017) gave an inspiring masterclass during IFFR 2017, which you can watch here.

 Paterson - in theatres now